Nightmarius/tablut-bot/README.md

 The first command to connect it to heroku's git was `heroku git:remote -a zuehlke-coding-challenge`

+In the Backend project, the newly created Gradle task `herokuBuild` is used to build the backend jar and copy the built frontend into its static folder.
+It also checks if the `bot` and `common` project can be built successfully.
+The custom task `herokuBuild` was created to ensure that the frontend is not built when you only want to build the backend project.
+Otherwise, it would have built the frontend for tasks like `./gradlew :backend:build` or when running the backend tests in IntelliJ.

 To set the default gradle task:
-`heroku config:set GRADLE_TASK="build -x test --stacktrace"`
+`heroku config:set GRADLE_TASK="herokuBuild --stacktrace"`

 Heroku automatically detects that the project uses gradle, so it enables the stack `heroku/gradle` by default.
-To get access to the npm command, you must add the buildpack for nodejs: `heroku buildpacks:set heroku/nodejs --index 1`.
+To get access to the npm command, you must add the buildpack for nodejs: `heroku buildpacks:set heroku/nodejs --index 1` .
 Putting it at index 1 ensures that gradle is used as the primary buildpack but npm is installed first.
 Unfortunately the nodejs buildpack requires you to have a package.json in the root folder, so that's why there is an empty package.json in the root folder.
 You can check the installed buildpacks with `heroku buildpacks`